docker-library/official-images/README.md

 -	`i386`
 -	`mips64le`
 -	`ppc64le`
+-	`riscv64`
 -	`s390x`
 -	`windows-amd64`

 The `Architectures` of any given tag must be a strict subset of the `Architectures` of the tag it is `FROM`.

-We strongly recommend that most images create a single `Dockerfile` per entry in the library file that can be used for multiple architectures.
-This means that each supported architecture will have the same `FROM` line (e.g. `FROM debian:jessie`).
+Images must have a single `Dockerfile` per entry in the library file that can be used for multiple architectures.
+This means that each supported architecture will have the same `FROM` line (e.g. `FROM debian:buster`).
 See [`golang`](https://github.com/docker-library/official-images/blob/master/library/golang), [`docker`](https://github.com/docker-library/official-images/blob/master/library/docker), [`haproxy`](https://github.com/docker-library/official-images/blob/master/library/haproxy), and [`php`](https://github.com/docker-library/official-images/blob/master/library/php) for examples of library files using one `Dockerfile` per entry and see their respective git repos for example `Dockerfile`s.

+If different parts of the Dockerfile only happen in one architecture or another, use control flow (e.g.`if`/`case`) along with `dpkg --print-architecture` or `apk -print-arch` to detect the userspace architecture.
+Only use `uname` for architecture detection when more accurate tools cannot be installed.
+See [golang](https://github.com/docker-library/golang/blob/b879b60a7d94128c8fb5aea763cf31772495511d/1.16/buster/Dockerfile#L24-L68) for an example where some architectures require building binaries from the upstream source packages and some merely download the binary release.

-For images that are `FROM scratch` like `debian` it will be necessary to have a different `Dockerfile` and build context in order to `ADD` architecture specific binaries.
+For base images like `debian` it will be necessary to have a different `Dockerfile` and build context in order to `ADD` architecture specific binaries and this is a valid exception to the above.
 Since these images use the same `Tags`, they need to be in the same entry.
 Use the architecture specific fields for `GitRepo`, `GitFetch`, `GitCommit`, and `Directory`, which are the architecture concatenated with hyphen (`-`) and the field (e.g. `arm32v7-GitCommit`).
 Any architecture that does not have an architecture-specific field will use the default field (e.g. no `arm32v7-Directory` means `Directory` will be used for `arm32v7`).
 See the [`debian`](https://github.com/docker-library/official-images/blob/master/library/debian) or [`ubuntu`](https://github.com/docker-library/official-images/blob/master/library/ubuntu) files in the library for examples.
 The following is an example for [`hello-world`](https://github.com/docker-library/official-images/blob/master/library/hello-world):

 ```
 Maintainers: Tianon Gravi <admwiggin@gmail.com> (@tianon),